M&M's Break' Em: Gameplay

 To complete each level, the player must reach the exit door, which must first be opened by knocking out every crystal.
 The player can collect power-ups with positive or negative effects, such as increasing or decreasing the speed of their M&M or temporarily reversing its controls.
+Miscellaneous power-ups include a detonator that explodes all crystals matching its color if collected, a potion that provides temporary invincibility, and an item that multiplies the time bonus at the end of a level by a multiplier between two and eight.
 Skull blocks must be avoided, as bumping into one causes the player to instantly lose a life.
 The player begins the game with a set number of lives and continues, and once all of them have been used, each loss results in a game over, after which the game can be resumed with only one life.
 Extra lives can be earned by collecting a large number of points.

 Each level features a timer, and if the player does not complete the level in time, a bouncing skull begins pursuing their M&M in an attempt to destroy it, which results in the loss of a life.
 Occasionally, a level ends with a battle against a large boss that must be defeated.
 Bosses can be damaged only by colliding with one of its physical aspects, such as an anglerfish's lure, while it matches the color of the player's M&M.

-In addition to the single-player campaign, there is a local multiplayer game mode in which two players compete to break more crystals in two stages.
+In addition to the single-player campaign, there is a local multiplayer game mode, in which two players compete to break more crystals in two stages.
 This mode requires each player to have their own copy of the game.